THE LUDWIG FAMILY IS PROUD TO BE CELEBRATING OUR 5TH GENERATION IN THE FLOWER BUSINESS IN PITTSBURGH.

-Tim, son of Jim and Linda, grew up in the floral business, working part-time in the shop through his high school and college years.
-He joined our company full-time in 2009, after graduation from the University of Dayton.
+President Tim Ludwig, son of Jim and Linda, grew up in the floral business, working part-time in the shop through his high school and college years.
+He joined the company full-time in 2009, after graduation from the University of Dayton.

 The Ludwig family was in the flower business as far back as the late 1800’s when E.C.
-Ludwig (Jim’s great-grandfather) had a flower stall in the Market House in Allegheny, PA (Now Pittsburgh’s North Side.)
+Ludwig (Tim’s great-great-grandfather) had a flower stall in the Market House in Allegheny, PA (Now Pittsburgh’s North Side.)

 Our founder, Ed Ludwig, established Ed Ludwig Flowers in 1929, as one of the first tenants in the new Koppers Building in downtown Pittsburgh.
 (Ed’s brother, Deforest, had been a charter member of FTD.)
 Ed served as FTD president in 1955.

 Ed’s son, Jim Ludwig Sr., joined him in the business in 1947, and our business name was changed to Ed and Jim Ludwig Flowers.
 Over the years, Jim served as regional director of FTD and president of Interflora.

 Jim, Jr. joined the company in 1975.
 Over the next years, the business expanded into the North Hills of Pittsburgh, first to the McKnight-Seibert Shopping Center, and then into Northway Mall.
 We became known as Jim Ludwig’s Blumengarten.

 In 1990, we purchased our current building in Pittsburgh’s Strip District.
 It was originally intended to be a centralized hub and offices for our other stores.
 However, during the ’90’s we found that the economy of one centralized location suited the logistics of the flower business quite well.
 After 70 years downtown, we moved out of the Koppers Building, and we now have only this one location.